 What if that info isn’t published?
 Ask the funding agency.
 This is a non-negotiable detail to have before deciding to write a grant.
 Some programs are so competitive less than 5% of applicants are awarded (or even worse!).
 You must know this so you don’t waste time writing a grant with impossible chances of success.

 P.S.
-If you want to review other suggested questions to ask funding agencies, read this blog post.
+If you want to review other suggested questions to ask funding agencies, read this blog post on 3 Tests to Decide If a Grant is Worth Pursuing.